amozisova/drumkit/README.md

 ## Overview
 This is my version of the Drum kit website.
+It's a simple drum kit you can play with.
+I created this little project to practice DOM manipulation in JavaScript.

 #### You can view the website on the following [Site Link](https://amozisova.github.io/drumkit/).